 What to Expect

 When you walk into the church on a Sunday morning, you will be welcomed by Greeters who will give you a copy of our weekly bulletin.
-As you look through the worshiper-friendly bulletin, you will notice that the bulletin contains most of what we will be praying, saying, and hearing that morning.
+You will notice that the bulletin contains most of what we will be praying, saying, and hearing that morning.
 Our service invites you to sit, to kneel, and to stand at different times in the service.
-Please feel free to participate and follow along as you are able, and if you have questions or are unsure of what to do, please feel free also to ask or glance at someone sitting nearby you.
-You can also safely refer to the inside cover of the bulletin, which explains how you can know when to stand up or sit down, and answers other related questions.
+Please feel free to participate and follow along as you are able, and if you have questions or are unsure of what to do, please feel free also to ask someone sitting nearby you.
+You can also refer to the inside cover of the bulletin, which explains how you can know when to stand up or sit down, and answers other related questions.

 The core of our service is Holy Communion, also known as the Eucharist.
 This sacrament derives from the supper, which Jesus held with his followers on the night before his arrest and crucifixion.
-Holy Communion involves the giving out of the bread and the wine.
 Upon invitation from the priest, the congregation walks up to the front of the church and kneels around the table, receiving the consecrated bread or wafer in cupped hands.
-For those with allergies, we also serve gluten-free wafers at the end.
-Please ask the priest for a gluten-free wafer when you come up.
 After you receive the wafer, a chalice bearer will offer you the wine.
 You are welcome to dip your wafer in the wine or drink from the chalice directly.

 The liturgy contains deep theological truths and offers us the richness of two thousand years of Church tradition.
 You will find that worship at St. John’s is a blend of ancient prayers and practices, hymns accompanied by the organ, and some contemporary music.
 It is a service in which we are given to Christ as we accept again the Christ given to us.